How to Care for Christmas Cactus – Ultimate Guide

 4- That’s it!
 In a couple of weeks, they will start to take root.

-The key difference between Christmas and Easter cacti is the time when they bloom; the Christmas cactus blooms in the Christmas season, while the Easter cactus blooms in February.
+The key difference between these cacti is the time when they bloom and the leaf shape.
+The Christmas cactus blooms in the Christmas season, while the Easter cactus blooms in February.
+The shape of the leaves is the easiest method to distinguish between Christmas, Easter, and Thanksgiving cactus, as you can see in the scheme below.

 About Henry Morgan